-There are three types of goose common to the Scottish Borders (detailed below) and goose shooting is known as wildfowling; being either "foreshore" or "inland" depending on your preference.
+There are three types of goose common to Scotland (detailed below) and goose shooting is known as wildfowling; being either "foreshore" or "inland" depending on your preference.

 Foreshore goose shooting refers to estuaries and coastal marshes that are below the high tide level.
 This type of shooting can be arduous, lonely and not for the faint hearted!
 Good quarry recognition is essential as is safety and use of correct equipment.
 Well concealed in marshland, guns need patience and stamina often very early in the morning in all weathers, but can be rewarded with a true goose hunting experience.

-Inland goose shooting in the Scottish Borders mainly sees a small number of guns concealed in hides positioned in well known feeding grounds, using decoys to lure the geese in.
+Inland goose shooting in Scotland mainly sees a small number of guns concealed in hides positioned in well known feeding grounds, using decoys to lure the geese in.
 Geese habits are mainly governed by the tides and the moon, causing them to fly into their feeding grounds early in the morning, grazing on potato fields and winter cereals before returning at dusk.

 The pink footed goose is larger than a mallard duck but smaller than a swan, being predominantly pinkish-grey in colour with a dark neck and head.
 Its bill, feet and legs are also pink.
 An estimated 190,000 geese migrate from Iceland and Greenland, over-wintering in the UK between October and April.
 This particular type of goose can be found in large estuaries or inland feeding on potato fields, winter cereals or grass.